 As the CRC Clinical Nurse Specialist Meaghan performs needs assessments of the clinical staff and provides appropriate education and mentoring as appropriate.
 The CNS collaborates with RNs during the protocol development and implementation to ensure that appropriate MGH resources are utilized to educate staff to safely implement protocols.
 Meaghan’s specialty areas include internal medicine and psychiatry, and she is ANCC certified PMHCNS.
 She holds faculty positions at Mass General IHP and Endicott College School of Nursing.

-The Senior Research Coordinator is a general resource for the CRC staff and study staff regarding LabCorp, template creation, unit orientation, special projects and troubleshooting.
+The Project Manager is a general resource for the CRC staff and study staff regarding LabCorp, template creation, unit orientation, special projects and troubleshooting.
 Sarah works to facilitate smooth day to day operations on the CRC.

 Charlene is the CRC Patient Care Service Coordinator who manages the White 13 Front Desk Tuesday through Friday.